“Effective 1st December: We will be operational on Saturdays for both Order Processing and Customer Support.”

 Borrowing from an Individual involves the people you refer as ‘friends’ mostly.
 So taking things to a Legal level could be awkward and hesitant because you don’t want to ruin the relationship.
 But if the individual is not returning the owed amount after multiple reminders and it has been a long time.
 Then things can get serious where it can become a Legal matter later.
 There are two different processes through which one can Recover their Money.

-Recover Money when Borrowed by an Individual
+Recover Money when borrowed from an Individual

 First Procedure